 Last-minute tax surprises: four ways to avoid taxes on forgiven debt

 When a taxpayer has debt forgiven – whether from a credit card, mortgage, student loan or some other debt – it may seem like they can finally close the door on that financial obligation.
 But then they receive a 1099-C from the lender – a form that also went to the IRS – reporting the amount of the forgiven debt.
-And in most cases, taxpayers will need to include the forgiven debt in their income on their tax return, unless they qualify for an exclusion.
+And in most cases, taxpayers will need to include the forgiven debt in their income on their tax return, unless they qualify for a tax exclusion.

-Mortgage debt forgiveness exclusion
+Mortgage debt forgiveness tax exclusion

 The first major exclusion is for certain foreclosures.
 First enacted in 2007 after the housing crisis, the mortgage debt forgiveness exclusion provides substantial tax relief for families whose principal residence has been foreclosed.
 It protected taxpayers from the taxation of at least $5.1 billion in 2014.
 Homeowners affected by foreclosure or mortgage restructuring excluded $94,210 on average in forgiven mortgage debt from their taxable income in 2014.